 My Beliefs at a Glance

 God is one Person.
 He is the God and Father of our Lord Jesus Christ.
 He has always existed and is the Supreme Ruler and Highest Authority over all, including over His Son.
 Jesus Christ is the only begotten Son of God.
 His beginning was when He was brought forth by the Father at some point before the creation.
-The Son of God created all things, the heavens and the earth, all beings, and all authorities.
-About 4,000 years from the creation the Son of God became a human being just like us through virgin birth.
-No man is His Father but God is His Father.
+The Son of God created all things, the heavens and the earth, all beings, and all powers.
+About 4,000 years after the creation, the Son of God became a human being just like us through virgin birth.
+No man is His father but God is His Father.
 He worked miracles, signs, wonders, and healings by the power of God’s Breath upon Him as the Prophet foretold by Moses.
 He lived perfectly without sin.
 He willingly laid down His life as the sinless sacrifice for our sins by shedding His precious blood on the Cross.
 He died and was buried in a tomb.
 He was resurrected from the dead on the third day by His Father in the same flesh and bone body that died on the Cross.
 He ascended to the right hand of God His Father and sent His Father’s Breath on the Day of Pentecost.
 The Lord Jesus Christ is the only way of salvation.
 Humans are physical beings that are no longer living once they die.
 Eternal life is resurrection from the dead at Jesus Christ’s return to live forever by eating of the tree of life.
 The unrighteous dead will be annihilated.

 Major pseudo-Christian religions I reject as false

 Roman Catholicism, Protestantism, Trinitarianism, Unitarianism, Seventh Day Adventism, Jehovah’s Witness, Oneness.

 I don’t identify with any religious organization and I’m not a member of any church although I would be joined to a Christian assembly if I could find one.

 God the Father